-This is the definite reason for today’s world to step into conversational insights, to satisfy the momentary needs for information access and decision making.
+This is the definite reason why conversational insights is the future of business intelligence, to satisfy the momentary needs for information access and decision making.
 Some of the momentary needs for decision-making happen in the following situations.

 The list can go endless.
 But these are some of the most common scenarios anyone can face in the system.
 Let’s take a look at how the coming decade is going to be truly conversation driven with a CAI powered analytics solution.

 We define conversational insights as humans using conversations and language as an interface to derive meaningful insights from any data storage system.
 Conversational insights according to us are the next obvious evolution in the field of business intelligence.
 So what makes conversational insights tick?
 What are the three pillars that drive conversational insights?

 Simplicity forms a core tenet of conversational insights.
 The whole concept is designed to disrupt the way data is consumed, by providing pointed answers to the questions users ask in the language they speak to help them uncover the insights they seek.
 The language will be the interface without the need to learn high-end query languages to fetch data.

 Today’s data world is still miles behind with siloed dashboards, having a reactive approach, and consuming historical data.
 Conversational insights aim to break that rut by providing a collaborative platform for all data consumers to derive insights from real-time data.
 Users can control all these actions from the devices of their choice.